I am a first year undergraduate student. How will I be enrolled in the class?

-Students will be auto-enrolled in the course during their first year according to a schedule determined by the leadership of their respective academic unit.
+First year students will be auto-enrolled in the course according to a schedule determined by the leadership of their respective academic unit.

 Students may opt-out of engaging in this course by unenrolling from the course via the PeopleSoft/Highpoint HCX mobile app.

 If you are a part-time, first-year student and wish to enroll in the PITT 0210 course, you can do so directly in PeopleSoft.

 If you are a continuing Pitt student and wish to enroll in the PITT 0210 course, you can do so directly in PeopleSoft.
 If you have trouble (i.e., you receive an over-18-credits error), reach out to your advisor who will need to complete an override.

 If you are a graduate student and wish to enroll in the PITT 0210 course, you can do so directly in PeopleSoft.

 I’m a student at Pitt but not a first year undergraduate.
 How can I enroll in the course?

 If you are an undergraduate student at Pitt, you can enroll yourself in PITT 0210 just as you would enroll for any course via the PeopleSoft/Highpoint HCX mobile app.
 If you are a graduate student at Pitt, you will need to request a permission code to enroll by emailing ABRCourse@pitt.edu.

 Can I register for the Anti-Black Racism Course if I am not registered for other credits (or full-time dissertation study)?